jidongbsu/cs452-system-call/README.md

 strace -ff -o trace sh -c 'ps -ef | grep ssh'

+# References

+Operating systems: three easy pieces: chapter 6: Direct Execution.
+The chapter tells you what system calls are and why system calls are needed, but the chapter does not tell you how to intercept system calls.
+In other words the chapter talks about theory, in this assignment, we tackle the practical side of system calls.

 # Submission

 Due: 23:59pm, January 25th, 2022.
 Late submission will not be accepted/graded.